wingsuit-designsystem/wingsuit/docs/src/pages/components/twig/index.md

 id: 'twig'
 title: 'Twig only'
 ---
+A twig only component works without any wingsuit yml file.
+The patterns are useful if you don't need or don't want a UI Patterns integeration.

+A typical use case for twig only components are menu or header components.

+The data for this components can be provided as variables or defined globaly inside yaml files in `apps/storybook/data`.
+So typically

 <b>A twig only component contains:</b>
 * index.js
 * pattern.stories.jsx
+* pattern.twig
 * css file (optional)
 * javascript file. (optional)